Haplogroup K-M9

 Haplogroup K or K-M9 is a genetic lineage within human Y-chromosome DNA haplogroup.
 A sublineage of haplogroup IJK, K-M9, and its descendant clades represent a geographically widespread and diverse haplogroup.
 The lineages have long been found among males on every continent except Antarctica.
+Haplogroup K-M9 is common on all continents except Africa, and is particularly frequent in North Asia, East Asia, Southeast Asia, South Asia, and Europe.

-The direct descendants of Haplogroup K1 (L298 = P326, also known as LT) and K-M9 are Haplogroup K2 (formerly KxLT; K-M526).
+The direct descendants of haplogroup K-M9 are haplogroup K1 (L298 = P326, also known as LT) and haplogroup K2 (formerly KxLT; K-M526).

-Origins and distribution
+Origins

-Y-DNA haplogroup K-M9 is an old lineage that arose approximately 47,000-50,000 years ago.
-Geneticist Spencer Wells had argued that because haplogroup K has a geographically wide distribution, the lineage probably originated near the central part of this range in the Middle East or Central Asia, possibly in Iran or Pakistan.
+Y-chromosome haplogroup K-M9 is an old lineage that arose approximately 52,000 to 54,100 years ago or may be older than 54,300 years ago.
+Geneticist Spencer Wells had argued that because haplogroup K-M9 has a geographically wide distribution, the lineage probably originated near the central part of this range in the Middle East or South-Central Asia, possibly in Iran or Pakistan, particularly Gilgit-Baltistan.

-Basal K* is exceptionally rare and under-researched; while it has been reported at very low frequencies on many continents it is not always clear if the examples concerned have been screened for subclades.
-Confirmed examples of K-M9* now appear to be most common amongst some populations in Island South East Asia and Melanesia.
+Basal K-M9* is exceptionally rare and under-researched; while it has been reported at very low frequencies on many continents it is not always clear if the examples concerned have been screened for subclades.
+Confirmed examples of K-M9* now appear to be most common amongst some populations in Island South East Asia and Melanesia; it is also found in 2% of Italians, with frequencies reaching 8% among the Ladin people.
+K-M9* was also found in one individual from the Spanish province of Castellón with the surname Ferrer, and is common among the Bnei Menashe, a community of Indian Jews who claim descent from one of the Lost Tribes of Israel.

-Primary descendants of haplogroup LT are L (M20), also known as K1a, and T (M184), also known as K1b.
+The primary subclades of haplogroup LT (K1) include haplogroups L (M20), also known as K1a, and T (M184), also known as K1b; both are found at high rates in South Asia, the Middle East, and the Horn of Africa.
+Some subclades of LT have also been in Europe, at lower rates, since the early Neolithic period (if not earlier).

+Basal K2* (K-526) has been identified mostly among indigenous Australian males, about 27% of whom carry basal K-M526*.
+Indigenous Australians and Papuans also carry subclades of K2b1, namely haplogroups M, also known as K2b1a, and S, also known as K2b1b.
+M and S are the predominant haplogroups amongst living males from New Guinea.
+According to Mark Lipson et al. (2014), K2* has also been found at rates of about 14% in two separate groups of Indonesian males: Toba Batak (from North Sumatra) and Mandar (West Sulawesi).

-The descendants of haplogroup K2 include:
+The primary subclades of haplogroup K2 include: